AP-NORC poll: Americans agree on many aspects of US identity

 Republicans are more likely than Democrats to say that immigrants should adapt to a shared American culture, 77% to 32%, while Democrats are more likely than Republicans to say recent immigrants actually have done that, 57% to 28%.

-“I believe that immigrants need to come to America legally and they need to understand our culture, the Constitution and our laws,” said Sandy Raisanen, 56, of Mount Pleasant, Wisconsin.
+“I believe that immigrants need to come to America legally, and they need to understand our culture, the Constitution and our laws,” said Sandy Raisanen, 56, a Republican from Mount Pleasant, Wisconsin.

 Republicans are more likely than Democrats to think a shared use of the English language or a shared culture and set of values are very important.